-Vermont Law School keeps application materials on file for one year.
-Individuals who applied more than one year ago should follow regular application instructions.
-Individuals who applied with the past year must file a new application, new financial aid forms, and pay the \$60 application fee; re-subscribe to the Law School Data Assembly Service (If a JD applicant); submit at least one new letter of recommendation from someone who has not written previously; and submit transcripts covering any academic work undertaken since the time of the last application.
+Vermont Law School keeps application materials on file through the end of each academic year.
+Individuals who applied for admission during a previous academic year should follow regular application instructions for the academic year during which they would like to start which includes: filing a new application, submitting new financial aid forms, and paying the \$60 application fee.
+Additionally, they should re-subscribe to the Law School Data Assembly Service (If a JD applicant), submit at least one new letter of recommendation from someone who has not written previously, and submit transcripts covering any academic work undertaken since the time of the last application.